SardelkaS/weavectl/README.md

 1. **Forward pass** — follows `from` references to find all callees (services this member calls, transitively)
 2. **Backward pass** — follows `to` references to find all callers (services that call this member)

 The result is two `Set<string>` of interaction IDs.
 Every edge reads its highlight state from these sets via `useEdgeHighlight()`.
 Nodes are highlighted if their service ID appears in the involved services set.
+Traversal only ever follows an exact `from`/`to` ref match — reaching a service through one of its members never fans out into that service's other, unrelated members.

+### Undo / redo history

+The store keeps `past`/`future` arrays of full `Config` snapshots alongside the live config.
+Every mutating action pushes the pre-change config onto `past` and clears `future`; `undo`/`redo` pop between them.
+Edits driven by continuous input (typing, node dragging) are coalesced by key + a short time window so one gesture produces one undo step instead of one per keystroke or per animation frame.

+### Theme

+`store/theme.ts` is a small, independent Zustand store: it resolves the initial theme from `localStorage` (an explicit user choice) or `prefers-color-scheme` (the system default), applies it by toggling a `dark` class on `<html>`, and keeps listening for OS theme changes for as long as the user hasn't overridden it.
+Styling itself is plain Tailwind `dark:` variants throughout the component tree — no separate dark theme stylesheet.

 ### Embedding